squarepupil/website-pages/src/pages/detailed.md

 external threats.
 Should any situation ever approach the threshold of danger, adults are present to end the threat.
 This is as it should be in any school.

-But in our school, every student is a pair of eyes.
+But our school has an advantage in that every student is a pair of eyes.
 The students trust the adults and want the best for their school and their community.
 If any of our students start to feel uncertain about safety, they have no hesitation about finding an adult.

 !indetail-tree-porch

 What our model does not do is bubble-wrap the students.
 They are free to explore their own comfort boundaries and define them, whether they push those boundaries and redefine a larger comfort zone or are more comfortable settling in more familiar territory.
-We find that when children are left freely to choose their actions, students err on the side of caution.
+Our students are left freely to choose their own actions and we see them balance caution with their natural drive to expand their own capabilities.

 Bumped elbows, scraped knees, and other such minor incidents give students plenty of incentive to be more careful.
 In the rare instances when a child